“My heart is pure. I’m just stoned.”Illana Glazer, Broad City

 I have always loved a good mystery and can date back that obsession to my first experience with Nancy Drew – a gift my favourite aunt shared with me during those formative years just out of kindergarten.

 I still remember that old yellow paper book being placed in my hands.
 “The things Aunty reads are a bit too grown up for you, but maybe you’ll like this.”

 That moment changed my life.
 I mean, it made me interested in mystery which then snowballed into an interest in murder….so is that good or bad?
 Should my parents be upset with my aunt?
 Who’s to say?
-I’m just a girl, standing in front of her librarian, asking her not to judge me just because I’m checking out all these books about death.
+I’m just a girl, standing in front of her librarian, asking her not to judge me just because I’m checking out all these books about murder.
 Also, I’m in my 30s now!
 I can read what I want! *slams bedroom door*

-I’m a wife and stepmother, with two furbabies at home, a full-time job and endless responsibilities that life has thrown my way because I guess I’m an “adult” now – pshh, whatever – so my love of reading has grown into not just a past time, but an essential part of my self-care routine.
+I’m a wife and full-time stepmother, with two furbabies at home, a pretty interesting job and endless responsibilities that life has thrown my way because I guess I’m an “adult” now – pshh, whatever – so reading is my escape.
 That, and a little bit of weed *wink*.